How to Get a Funded Trading Account with The Funded Trader

 • Trading during high-impact news events without a risk management strategy: Entering trades during major news releases without appropriate hedging or stop-loss management often leads to sharp drawdowns and account pauses.

-• Prop firm failure: The single largest risk to your success with TFT is not your trading strategy, but the firm's own instability.
+• Prop firm failure: The single largest risk to your success with TFT is not your trading strategy, but the firm’s own instability.
 You can do everything right, pass the challenge, follow the rules, and be profitable, but still fail to get paid because the firm itself is unable or unwilling to pay.
+Understanding how prop firms make money helps you evaluate the sustainability of their business model and avoid partnering with unstable firms.

 Avoiding these common errors by maintaining discipline, educating yourself about TFT’s rules, and implementing sound risk management will significantly improve your chances of success.